sherman205/lapa/src/content/recipes/BlackBeanAvocadoCornSalad/index.md

     - ¾ teaspoon salt
     - ¼ teaspoon pepper
 instructions:
-    - Whisk together the ingredients for the dressing in a bowl.
+    - Whisk together the ingredients for the dressing in a small bowl.
     - Mix the corn, beans, and avocado in a large bowl.
     - Add in as much dressing as desired.
 Serve immediately to prevent the avocado from turning brown and mushy.
 ingredients_list_2: